 - Click the Content Settings button.

-- Toggle the Pop-ups option to "do not allow" or select exceptions.
+- Toggle the Pop-ups option to Blocked or delete exceptions.

 Enable Chrome's Pop-Up Blocking Feature

 1. Click on the Chrome menu icon in the upper-right corner of the browser, and then click on Settings.